RonLinu/ydownloader/README.md

    The web page itself is hosted on GitHub.

 NOTE 2: it is the WebSocket server itself that opens the web page by launching the default browser
-of the operating system.
+of the user PC.
 This makes the web application as easy to launch as a real desktop application.
 This convenient and automated process is also necessary to pass information to the JavaScript
 running the web application.
 This information is the web socket port number and a security session
 identifier, both are passed in the fragment identifier appended to the web page URL.

-Opening the web page directly without the correct fragment identifier will issue an error message.
+Opening the web page using a bookmark, a link or typing the url will issue an error message.

 -------------------------------------
 INSTALLATION OF THE WEBSOCKET SERVER: